-- 5. Growers are those entities that: - meet the definition of 'initial participant' in subsection 394-15(5); and - are accepted to take part in the scheme specified below on or after the date this Product Ruling is made and on or before 31 December 2009.
+- 5. Growers are those entities that: - meet the definition of 'initial participant' in subsection 394-15(5); and - are accepted to take part in the scheme specified below on or after the date this Product Ruling is made and on or before 30 June 2011.

-6. A Grower will have executed the relevant Project Agreements set out in paragraph 46 of this Ruling on or before 31 December 2009 and will hold a 'forestry interest' in the Project.
+6. A Grower will have executed the relevant Project Agreements set out in paragraph 46 of this Ruling on or before 30 June 2011 and will hold a 'forestry interest' in the Project.

-7. The class of entities who can rely on this Product Ruling does not include:
+7. The class of entities who can rely on this Product Ruling does not include entities:

-- Growers who are accepted into this Project before the date of this Ruling or after 31 December 2009; - Growers who participate in the scheme through offers made other than through the Product Disclosure Statement;
+- who are accepted into this Project before the date of this Ruling or after 30 June 2011; - who participate in the scheme through offers made other than through the Product Disclosure Statement (PDS) or who enter into an undisclosed arrangement with: - the promoter or a promoter associate; or an independent adviser, that is interdependent with scheme obligations and/or scheme benefits (which may include tax benefits or harvest returns) in any way;